visciang/cake/README.md

 The target declaration feels like `make` and their definition feels like a `Dockerfile`.

-In fact `cake` Cake leverage docker (without being a buildkit frontend) and the Dockerfile syntax to define the pipeline DAG where the implicit cache semantics ihnerits the docker one.
+In fact `cake` leverage docker (without being a buildkit frontend) and the Dockerfile syntax to define the pipeline DAG where the implicit cache semantics ihnerits the docker one.

 The project source tree is: